utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 # MeanReversionNeuralNetowrkPredictingStockIndex
-An example of processing input data from a stock index and of training Neural Network to predict the direction of the index.
-Additionally, this repo shows some application to AWS cloud and iOS App.
+An example of processing input data from row data of stock index.
+This repo explains a way of predicting stock price direction by a Neural Network machine larning.
+Additionally, also shows some application to develop iOS App through AWS cloud.

 ■ Abstruct ■
   ... making ...